RoMcGill/grand-park-tutors/README.md

 ------

 3. The footer element is at the bottom of each page with clearly defined social media links represented by icons.
-> " As Returning Visitor, I want to find community links.
-And a way to personally connect with other community members on a platform that I am more familiar with."
+> " As Returning Visitor, I want to find community links and a way to personally connect with other community members on a platform that I am more familiar with."
-- The site useses icons from fontawsome.com to achieve this and some css styling to make the icons match the color scheme of the site
+- The site uses icons from fontawesome.com to achieve this and some css styling to make the icons match the colour scheme of the site.

 Example (HTML and css code for my footer)